 CB Radio Base Station

 CB users these days tend to come in two flavors: those who use mobile CB radio sets, and those who have a CB radio base station.
-A CB radio base station is appealing because it offers more power have a look at, Model Train Display Cases and range than your traditional handheld set that you take with you in your vehicle.
+A CB radio base station is appealing because it offers more power look at, How to make a Doll House and range than your traditional handheld set that you take with you in your vehicle.
 Amateur radio operators also like CB radio base stations because of their similarities to other shortwave radio sets.

 Components in a CB Radio Base Station